arciisine/nodesh/README.md

 #### $console

-Simple property that allows any sequence to be automatically called with `console.log`
+Simple property that allows any sequence to be automatically called with `console.log`.
+Useful for retaining the structure/formatting (e.g. arrays, objects) of data being processed in the stream.

 ```typescript
 get $console(this: AsyncIterable<T>): Promise<void>;